Market entry regulations

 On some occasions, the information submitted by applicants is incomplete and NHS England requests more information – if this happens, the clock stops and restarts when the requested information is produced.
 Changes to the application after submission may be permitted, but if consultation is underway, the consultation may need to be restarted, causing delays.
 It is therefore important to ensure all required information is included in the application and that the information is accurate.

-Once the determination has been made by NHS England, Capita will notify the parties as per the regulations.
+Once the determination has been made by NHS England, PCSE will notify the parties as per the regulations.

-Until the online portal is introduced, there is no other way to check progress than to contact the office where the application was submitted.
-When sending applications, we recommend using recorded delivery, with a telephone follow up a few days later to ensure it has been received by the right person, and asking for confirmation that the documentation is accepted as complete.
+PCSE have an online portal for receipt of applications, and pharmacy contractors will be able to check progress using that online portal.
+When sending applications by post, we recommend using recorded delivery, with a telephone follow up a few days later to ensure it has been received by the right person, and asking for confirmation that the documentation is accepted as complete.
 This can avoid waiting several months only to find the original application was not received, or that a request to the applicant for further information has been lost in the post.

-If timescales are exceeded and Capita is unable to give a date by which the application will be determined, applicants should escalate to the Director of Commissioning at NHS England’s local office.
+If timescales are exceeded and PCSE is unable to give a date by which the application will be determined, applicants should escalate to the Director of Commissioning at NHS England’s local office.

 Q. I have been invited to make comments on an Appeal.
 Do I have to make written representations, or can I just make my representations at the oral hearing?

-The Appeals Unit will inform those who have ‘third party’ appeal rights when an appeal has been made.
+The Primary Care Appeals Service (the Appeals Service) will inform those who have ‘third party’ appeal rights when an appeal has been made.
 This allows the third party to make further representations, but these must be made within 30 days of the notice being sent.
-The Appeals Unit has flexibility in how it will determine applications and whether or not to hold an oral hearing.
-If an interested party has an key point to put across, it is important to make written representations, because the Appeals Unit may decide to proceed without an oral hearing.
+The Appeals Service has flexibility in how it will determine applications and whether or not to hold an oral hearing.
+If an interested party has an key point to put across, it is important to make written representations, because the Appeals Service may decide to proceed without an oral hearing.
 If a contractor has been invited to make representations, he would be able to attend and make oral representations if:

 (a) he was invited to make representations and did so within 30 days of the notice being sent;